jcrozum/pystablemotifs/README.md

 - Search for drivers of key system behaviors using brute-force of Greedy Randomized Adaptive Search Procedure (GRASP) methods

-- Plot succession diagrams, which highlight irreversible descision points in a stochastic system's trajectory
+- Plot succession diagrams, which highlight irreversible decision points in a stochastic system's trajectory

 - Apply projection-based network reduction methods